 I would like to express my support for the complete removal of the section 33(1) of the Dog Act 1976 in relation to companion pet greyhounds - namely that similar to the recent changes in ACT, Victoria and NSW.

-I believe companion greyhounds should be allowed to go muzzle free in public without the requirement to complete a training programme like any other companion dog.
+I believe companion greyhounds should be allowed to go muzzle free in public without the requirement to complete a training programme.

 I support the removal of this law for companion pet greyhounds for the following reasons: